 Students wishing to apply for aid must file the Free Application for Federal Student Aid (FAFSA) at least six weeks before the intended start date in order to determine eligibility.
-Applicants must be citizens or eligible non-citizens of the United States, be in compliance with the university's academic progress policy, and not be in default on any prior federal educational loans or owe a refund on any prior federal educational grant.
+Applicants must be citizens or eligible non-citizens of the United States, be in compliance with the college's academic progress policy, and not be in default on any prior federal educational loans or owe a refund on any prior federal educational grant.

 Note that some federal programs offer student loan forgiveness to some teachers who subsequently work for a prescribed length of time in designated low income schools.
-FAFSA forms are available for download at www.fafsa.ed.gov and loan applications and information are available at http://www.caldwell.edu/financial-aid.
+FAFSA forms are available for download at www.fafsa.ed.gov and loan applications and information are available at caldwell.edu/financial_aid/.
 The Office of Financial Aid is located on the first floor of Aquinas Hall.
-Office hours can be found on the Caldwell University Web site at http://www.caldwell.edu/financial-aid.
+Office hours can be found on the Caldwell College Web site at caldwell.edu/financial_aid.
 The telephone number is 973-618-3221 or 1-888-864-9556.